ahwinkelman/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Countif](https://user-images.githubusercontent.com/107078763/176210931-1a925d76-1b68-478f-9206-e2825857519d.png)

-This graph displays the successful and failed outcomes as a percentage along with the goal of each campaign based on of how much money they were looking to raise.
+This graph displays the successful and failed outcomes as a percentage along with the goal of each campaigns with the parent category of 'Theater' and the subcategory of 'Plays' based on of how much money they were looking to raise.
 ### Challenges and Difficulties Encountered
 I struggled in the Analysis of Outcomes Based on Goals with having to recreate CountIf code.
 It was tedious to have to edit 36 different CountIf statements because I was unable to use the same line for each cell.
 I ended up using the same code from the number of successful outcomes and adjusting the statement based on the other two outcomes.
 Another challenge I encountered was presenting this Analysis as a READ.md file.
 I have never used this platform before so I had to use my Google-Fu skills to read and watch videos on how to successfully navigate this platform.
 I do see the benefit in the platform based on the structure is similar to coding platforms and will be useful when learning how to write HTML.